Pimm/ruply/readme.md

 # `run`

-`run` forwards the first argument to your callback, and returns the result.
+`run` forwards the first argument to the callback, and returns the result.

 ```javascript
 // Calculate the area.